 Forillon National Park

 Impressive seascape and mountain views can be found in Forillon, Quebec’s first National Park.
-Explore a number of heritage sites as well as the Cape Gaspé Lighthouse.
+Explore several heritage sites, including the Cape Gaspé Lighthouse.

 Find out more about Forillon National Park.

-Miguasha National Park an UNESCO World Heritage Site
+Miguasha National Park a UNESCO World Heritage Site

 Twenty-one different types of fish have been discovered in the rich fossil beds at Miguasha National Park.

-This site is significant scientific find showing proof of major steps in evolution.
-Evidence indicates some fish here evolved into four-limbed animals.
+This site is a significant scientific find that shows proof of major steps in evolution.
+Evidence indicates that some fish here evolved into four-limbed animals.

 Northern shore of the Gaspé Peninsula found on one of the most scenic drives in Quebec.
 Photo: Michel Laverdière, Tourism Quebec

-Red rock shores of the Gaspé Peninsula on one of the most scenic drives in Quebec.
+The red rock shores of the Gaspé Peninsula are on one of the most scenic drives in Quebec.
 Photo: Tourism Quebec

 Route 132, one of the most scenic roads in Quebec, along the north shore of Gaspé Peninsula.
 Photo Mathieu Dupuis Gaspésie Tourism